CarlSargunar/Umbraco-Docker-Workshop/0-Prerequisites.md

 - you will need to have the following installed:
     - .NET 8.0 SDK
         - It's also worth installing the .NET 9 SDK for some of the bonus content
-    - Visual Studio 2022 or later (or Visual Studio Code)
+    - Visual Studio Code or Visual Studio 2022
     - Git

 This guide is primarily focused on Windows and Mac development, but will work for Linux just as well.